grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

-Now, let us assume we want to check whether it produces correct results.
+Now, let's assume we want to check whether it produces correct results.
 The most obvious way would be to invoke the application from command line with some exemplary arguments, check the output to the console and compare it with what we expect to see.
 Such session could look like this:

 ```text
 C:\MultiplicationApp\MultiplicationApp.exe 3 7